 - 1. New development within the Reinfeld Planning Area shall be serviced and connected to municipal infrastructure, including available municipal water and wastewater systems. - 2.
-Limited new development may be approved, subject to the discretion of the RM of Stanley Council, prior to the establishment of an operational community wastewater system servicing the Reinfeld Planning Area, provided the following conditions are met: - a.
+Limited new development may be approved, subject to the discretion of the RM of Stanley Council, prior to the establishment of an operational community wastewater system and enhanced water servicing capacity the Reinfeld Planning Area, provided the following conditions are met: - a.
 Development shall not result in the creation of 2 or more new lots and future subdivision of the new parent lot shall not be permitted. - b.
 Development shall not include a planned unit development. - c.
 New lots shall be sized to comply with provincial requirements for private servicing and private servicing must comply with all Provincial and municipal regulations. - d.
-In-ground wastewater disposal systems (e.g. septic fields) shall be decommissioned and removed and development shall connect to the community wastewater system once servicing is available.
+In-ground wastewater disposal systems (e.g., septic fields) shall be decommissioned and removed and development shall connect to the community wastewater system once servicing is available.
 A development agreement shall specify the time in which a development must connect to the community wastewater system once it is made available. - e.
-Any building or dwelling should be sited in a manner that allows for subdivision of the parent lot in the future as surrounding lands are developed and to allow for efficient and cost-effective connection to the community wastewater system as it becomes available - 3.
-Existing rural residential properties and agricultural dwellings in the Reinfeld Planning Area may continue to use on-site servicing systems until a time when they are able to connect to a community water or wastewater system. - 4.
-Development applicant(s) may be required to integrate utility corridor right-of-ways, through the Reinfeld Planning Area, as needed, to enable the development of a future community wastewater system. - 5.
+Any building or dwelling should be sited in a manner that allows for subdivision of the parent lot in the future as surrounding lands are developed and to allow for efficient and cost-effective connection to the community wastewater system as it becomes available. - 3.
+Existing rural residential properties and agricultural dwellings in the Reinfeld Planning Area may continue to use on-site servicing systems until a time when they are able to connect to a community water or wastewater system.

+- 4. Development applicant(s) may be required to integrate utility corridor right-of-ways, through the Reinfeld Planning Area, as needed, to enable the development of a future community wastewater system. - 5.
 Development proposals shall provide adequate information to determine water and wastewater servicing requirements. - 6.
-The RM of Stanley may require developers to provide oversizing of water and wastewater infrastructure to accommodate anticipated future development of surrounding lands.
+The RM of Stanley may require developers to provide oversizing of water and wastewater infrastructure to accommodate anticipated future development of surrounding lands. - 7.
+Development applicant(s) shall follow the PVWC process to establish connection to the PVWC water distribution system for all new development that requires potable water servicing. - 8.
+The RM of Stanley may delay approvals for development in the context that there are irregular weather conditions (e.g., drought) that impact the PVWC's ability to upgrade and provide water servicing.

-6.3 STORMWATER AND DRAINAGE
+6.3 Stormwater and Drainage